Batiste32/mapper/README.md

 - Plan an optimized real-road route starting from a given coordinate
 - Visualize the path clearly with direction arrows and color-coded markers
 - Handle large datasets efficiently by clustering the points when API limits are reached
+- Allow an external user to connect and follow the route

 ---